 By necessity, we are a big business.
 No other single nonprofit organization in San Mateo or Santa Clara counties touches more lives than Second Harvest does every month.
 To efficiently provide the equivalent of nearly one million meals every week of the year, we have scaled our operations and squeezed every dollar.

 Knowing that one in three kids in our community is at risk for hunger, we continue to stock families' shelves with the protein and dairy kids need to grow strong.

 But hunger isn't a supply chain problem.
 Hunger is personal.
 And scary.
 Hunger is a child confronted by an empty refrigerator after school.
 A mom who waters down milk to make it last longer.
 That's the reason we are in nearly every neighborhood, complementing our broad scale by deepening our community roots and using surgical precision to fight hunger block by block.

 When we've found gaps or redundancies in service, we've strategized with local partners — both new and old — to solve hunger in creative ways.
 In southern San Mateo County, we're working directly with schools to open pantries to feed students and their families.
 In southern Santa Clara County, we're leveraging a strong local partner to reach often-ignored migrant and homeless populations.
 Across both counties, we're investing in trucks, cold storage, and other equipment so our partners can safely get food the "last mile" to hungry people.

-Thank you for helping us to ensure that every person who needs a meal can get one.
+Access to nutritious food paves the way for healthier kids with brighter futures and is a cornerstone of a healthy community.
+Food is hope.
+Thank you for helping us to ensure that anyone who needs a meal can get one.

 Chief Executive Officer